 - Follow the directions for missed class/assignment provided by the faculty member on the course syllabus

-The health fee is the cost for health center services and is mandatory for all resident students.
-This fee provides for medical care, medications dispensed by a King's health care provider from the health center formulary, and diagnostic procedures and tests done at the student health center.
+What is the Wellness Fee?
+The wellness fee covers all services provided at the Student Health Center, the Counseling Center, and all wellness activities throughtout the academic year.
+This fee provides for medical care, medications dispensed by a King's health care provider from the health center formulary, and diagnostic procedures and tests done at the student health center in addition to available counseling services and wellness events on campus.
+It is automatically charged to your student account.

 The fee-for-service cost is added to the student's account.